Expected User Knowledge#

 Aviary also relies on Dymos for its trajectory optimization capabilities.
 Users are recommended to read through the following sections:

-Again, at levels 1 and 2 an understanding of these dependencies is not strictly required.
-More knowledge about OpenMDAO and Dymos when using some portions of level 2 will be helpful.
-For example, knowing how to scale variables in OpenMDAO or choosing a reasonable number of nodes in Dymos will be helpful when using the Aviary level 2 interface.
+For most Aviary models an understanding of these dependencies is not strictly required.
+Experience with OpenMDAO and Dymos will be helpful when using Aviary’s Python API and for diagnosing failed optimizations.
+For example, knowing how to scale variables in OpenMDAO or choosing a reasonable number of nodes in Dymos can help solve optimization convergence issues.